 Warning signs your teen athlete could be struggling

-If your teen seems stressed or overwhelmed, help them connect with resources or a therapist, counselor or other mental health provider.
 And be sure to let them know it’s OK to reach out for help.
 Remind them that young athletes such as Simone Biles, Naomi Osaka and Michael Phelps have publicly shared their struggles with mental health.

 “Talking about mental health does not mean you are weak.
-It takes a strong person to recognize they need help and to seek it,” Dr. Dimberg said.
+It takes a strong person to recognize they need help and to seek it,” Dr. Valle said.
 You can reach out for help, too.
 Experts can guide you on how to help your teen.

 Your teen may show these signs of mental or emotional strain: